jam10o-new/oberbaum/README.md

 The config defines the initial inputs to the system and the connections between routes.

-Middleware is a type of route that performs some processing. an Endpoint is a type of middleware that connects to external resources.
+Middleware is a type of route that performs some processing.
+An Endpoint is a type of middleware that connects to external resources.

 ## TODO/Short Term Goals
  * [ ] simple acyclical routing and example middleware.